Shreesowbika/Stress-detection/README.md

 Real-Time Facial Stress Detection using Deep Learning

-FaceStressNet is a real-time **facial stress monitoring system** built using deep learning and computer vision.
+FacialStressDetector is a real-time **facial stress monitoring system** built using deep learning and computer vision.
 It detects faces from a live camera feed and predicts whether a person appears **STRESSED** or **NOT STRESSED** based on facial visual cues.

 The repository includes a **pre-trained model**, allowing instant real-time stress monitoring without requiring any dataset or training.